CrossRef/event-data-user-guide/event-data-manual.md

  1. Sign in at [http://sandbox.api.eventdata.crossref.org](http://sandbox.api.eventdata.crossref.org).
  1. Email eventdata@crossref.org and we will enable your account for Push API access.
 Pushes won't work until we do this.
  1. Click on your name, select 'your account'.
 Copy your API key.
 You will use this to authenticate all of your push requests.
  1. Create a UUID for your agent.
-You can use your favourite GUID library or a service like [uuidgenerator.net](https://www.uuidgenerator.net/).
+You can use your a GUID library of your choice or a service like [uuidgenerator.net](https://www.uuidgenerator.net/).
 This will be your Source Token, and will uniquely identify your agent.
 Don't re-use this for another agent.

 ### Format